 5. If Your Cat Runs, Let Them

-Don’t ever force interaction between your cat and dog.
+Don’t ever force an interaction between your cat and dog.
 If your cat keeps running away during meetings, let them go.
-It means your cat needs more time to get comfortable with the dog and trying to force the two together can only lead to negative outcomes!
-And the same applies if it’s your dog that’s skittish about the cat; given time, your pets will stop running away from each other.
+It means your cat needs more time to get comfortable with the dog, and trying to force the two together can only lead to negative outcomes!
+The same applies if your dog is skittish about the cat; given time, your pets will stop running away from each other.

 6. Keep Things Positive

 You want to ensure that all your pets’ interactions are positive.
 It’s best to avoid scolding one pet if they’re unfriendly to the other.
 After all, you don’t want your pets to identify the other as the cause of being scolded; that certainly won’t lead to friendlier behavior!